9 Best Day Trips from Disney World

 9. Bok Tower Gardens

-Looking for some peace and quiet after several days at the theme parks?
-Then look no further: Bok Tower Gardens is calling you!
+If you’re seeking peace and quiet after several days at the theme parks, Bok Tower Gardens is the perfect destination for you!

 Address: 1151 Tower Blvd, Lake Wales, FL 33853